ChampDBG/Rexe/README.md

 Double click 'performR.exe', it will perform the context of R script (summary.r).

 ## Notice:
 You should put your R script in 'dist' directory. "performR.exe" has the same function as "performR.py".
-Thus, if you want to test performR.py, Rscript should in the same path.
+Thus, if you want to test performR.py, R script should in the same path.
 So as perform.exe.

 ## To do list:
 Read data from outside.